aleks-szczure/ThunderFISH/README.md

 Detailed Manual containing i) sample preparation protocol, ii) introduction to how to use the ThunderFISH ImageJ script on test data.

 ### Learn how to use ThunderFISH with test data
-Download the test data and follow the instruction in the manual.
+Download the test data and follow the instruction in the manual (.pdf file).

 https://drive.google.com/open?id=1Mi4qL1LLaGeOzjwV3k-8RKoDIH0qZpJG - folder containing test data